Passiflora maliformis

 Passiflora maliformis, the sweet calabash, conch apple, wild purple passionfruit, or sweet cup, is a smallish (5 cm) passionfruit with purple, yellow or green skin and a greyed-yellow to orange pulp that is aromatically scented and flavoured.
 It is a fast-growing vine, growing best in somewhat cooler-than-tropical climates.
 The rind is particularly hard and tougher than most passionfruits.
 It is usually eaten fresh or used to flavour drinks.
 It is a native to the Caribbean, Central America and Northern South America.

 Description

-Passiflora maliformis is a fast-growing evergreen shrub or vine.
+Passiflora maliformis is a fast-growing evergreen shrub and vine.
 The slender, woody stems can reach lengths of 3–10 m and are equipped with tendrils by means of which the plant climbs other plants or structures for support.
 The green or orange-green fruit is up to 5 cm in diameter.
 The skin of this fruit can be hard so a hammer is sometimes needed to open it for consumption.